Art Therapy in Action

 In summer 2017 Tally conducted 6 days of Art Therapy and Sensorimotor Psychotherapy workshops in Kyiv and Lviv in Ukraine.
 Tally worked with a former student and Fullbright scholar, Iryna Natalushko.

 In winters of 2016 - 2019 Tally spent several weeks in East Africa (Kenya and Tanzania) as a member and group leader of the Global Alliance for Africa Therapeutic Arts Program.
 Each year GAA takes 10-15 professionals in counseling and the creative arts to work with our partners in East Africa with a train the trainer model.
 Tally has been instrumental in working with a trauma-informed art therapy focus to assist with this mission.
-We anticipate another GAA trip to Kenya in January, 2020.

 Professional training in trauma methods in Kyiv, Ukraine- Participants "listening" to their raisins in a mindfulness exercise